The DIYer’s Guide to Standing Desk Bases

 When building a desk that’s going to be at the very core of your daily work routine, why chance it?
 We recommend sticking with companies that have been around long enough for their warranties to actually mean something.
 But if you’re still keen on the Autonomous SmartDesk, definitely buy it through Amazon, where it is marketed under the ActiveDesk or Vifah brand, but is the exact same product, from the same company, and at least enjoy real buyer protection.
 Another reason to avoid the Autonomous desk base is that users frequently reported waiting literally four to six months for delivery.
 Note: Like many of their competitors, Autonomous curates user reviews on their website to reveal only 5-star reviews and suppress all complaints—but complaints are easy to find on independent websites with a simple Google search.

-This is the least expensive of the three bases made by iMovR, which also makes more models of height-adjustable desks and tables than any other company (the others being the UpStage, Freedom and Reliant).
+This is the least expensive of the four bases made by iMovR, which also makes more models of height-adjustable desks and tables than any other company (the others being the UpStage, Freedom, Vigor and Reliant).
 If you’re looking to find a quality-made product that’s going to cost less than a decent electric base, and are willing to go with a manual crank for height adjustment, the iMovR Relevate ($379) is the best, and also the least expensive DIY base of this type on the market.
 It’s a simple, single-stage (two leg segment) base with a 29″ to 48″ height range, and an optimized transit speed of three-turns-per-inch.
 While light on the crank pressure, it can easily lift an impressive 200 lbs.
 The Relevate is the same base that iMovR uses in their Ellure and Denali desk lines, and has the best mechanical reliability of any of the crank desks we’ve ever tested.

 Like the other bases we review here, the Jiecang can be set to varying widths, to accommodate tabletops from 48″ wide to 72″ or more.
 However, these bases become laterally unstable beyond 72″ width unless kept in the low to mid range of height adjustment.
 Height adjustment range is from 23.75″ to 49.5″.